 Some of the best ways to help get a bit more much-needed shut eye are centered around what happens before bedtime.
 As best you can, stick to a consistent bedtime and wake time, dim your lights in the hours before bed and stay off screen devices within an hour of bed to begin prepping your body for sleep.
 It can also help to avoid caffeine six hours before you’re planning on hitting the hay and watch out for too much alcohol (which fractures sleep while we’re doing it).

-When is a problem actually a problem – when should I get help?
+When is a problem actually a problem – when should I get help with my mental health?

-This is never a solid yes/no question, and so the 101 here is that if you’ve stopped to ask yourself the question then that’s the point to reach out.
+This is another very common mental health question.
+There is never a solid yes/no answer, and so the 101 here is that if you’ve stopped to ask yourself the question, then that’s the point to reach out.